phillycommunitywireless/phillycommunitywireless/content/en/_index.md

   - template: call-to-action-photo-right
     text: "**Philly Community Wireless** is building community-controlled wireless internet networks in Philadelphia.
 We aim to provide a baseline of internet access for everyone, enhancing quality of life today and positioning communities for a more healthy and prosperous tomorrow."
     photo: "/images/web updates/clearfield-install.jpg"
-    photo_alt_text: "PCW Volunteers posing for a group photo on the roof of NSNP."
+    photo_alt_text: "4 PCW Volunteers on a roof, with one using a drill to secure a pole that the access point device is on."
     button:
       button_text: "What We Do"
       button_href: "about/"